After long response times and short staffing, South Hays Fire is now hiring paid firefighters

 Simonson has been fighting that battle for decades.

-"The size of the fire grows dramatically just by not having the people there," said Simonson.
+"The size of the fire grows dramatically just by not having the people there," he said.

 Growth and staffing have been pressing issues for the South Hays Fire Department.

-"Volunteering is becoming almost outdated," said Simonson.
+"Volunteering is becoming almost outdated," Simonson said.
 "Most people aren't able to work in the same communities that they live in."

-It's the last all-volunteer fire department in Hays County, which is part of why it has 18 open positions.
+His department is the last all-volunteer fire department in Hays County – which is part of why it has 18 open positions.

-"We were unable to staff one of our stations for a long time," said Simonson.
-"We were experiencing extremely long wait times and we were having to rely on other people to cover our runs in that area."
+"We were unable to staff one of our stations for a long time," Simonson said.
+"We were experiencing extremely long wait times, and we were having to rely on other people to cover our runs in that area."

-Simonson said they had wait times over eight minutes when their goal is three, but now that the department has funding, it's looking to hire paid professional firefighters and EMTs.
+Simonson said the department had wait times over eight minutes when its goal is three.
+But now that the department has funding, it's looking to hire paid professional firefighters and EMTs.

-"Getting firefighters trained is very expensive," said Simonson.
+"Getting firefighters trained is very expensive," Simonson said.
 "So we're just like everybody else, pretty much in the state.
 We're requiring you to already be state-certified as an EMT and a firefighter."

 Hiring volunteer firefighters is a national issue.
 According to a 2020 National Volunteer Fire Council survey, 70% of current and former members had retention problems.

-"I just want everybody in the community to know that this is the best thing that could happen, and the best thing – we've managed to do it without a tax increase," said Simonson.
+"I just want everybody in the community to know that this is the best thing that could happen, and the best thing – we've managed to do it without a tax increase," Simonson said.

 The goal is to fill all positions by August.
-So soon, the department can meet the growing demand in San Marcos.
+Soon, the department hopes to meet the growing demand in San Marcos.